tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise; see {{sec-considerations}} for additional about this channel.

-Before copying and forwarding the Client's AccessTokenRequest request to the Issuer, the Attester validates the Client's stable mapping request as described in {{attester-stable-mapping}}.
+Before copying and forwarding the Client's TokenRequest request to the Issuer, the Attester validates the Client's stable mapping request as described in {{attester-stable-mapping}}.
 If this fails, the Attester MUST return an HTTP 400 error to the Client.
 Otherwise, the Attester then adds a header that includes the count of previous tokens as "Sec-Token-Count".